guillaumegenthial/guillaumegenthial.github.io/_posts/2020-02-19-config-python-techniques.markdown

 published: True
 ---

-As a Deep Learning Engineer, I've recently been thinking about clean ways to organize code and define different models and pipelines.
+As a Deep Learning Engineer, I've recently been thinking about clean ways to organize code and define different pipelines.
 Here is an attempt to summarize my learnings.

 <!-- MarkdownTOC -->